-- 1. The Report fully complies with the requirements of Section 13(a) or 15(d) of the Securities Exchange Act of 1934; and - 2.
-To my knowledge, the information contained in the Report fairly presents, in all material respects, the financial condition and results of operations of the Company as of and for the period covered by the Report.
+1. The Report fully complies with the requirements of Section 13(a) or 15(d) of the Securities Exchange Act of 1934; and

+2. The information contained in the Report fairly presents, in all material respects, the financial condition and results of operations of the Company as of and for the period covered by the Report.

-Date: July 16, 2021 By: /s/ Michel Brousset
+Date: November 18, 2021 By: /s/ Michel Brousset

-Michel Brousset Chief Executive Officer (Principal Executive, Financial and Accounting Officer)
+Michel Brousset Chief Executive Officer (Principal Executive and Accounting Officer)